anshulbajpai/MockHttpServer/README.md

 =====================

 This api can be used in scala source code.
 Check the tests for usage.
 For now, I haven't uploaded it on
-any standard repository but a normal api jar can be built just by doing ```gradle clean build``` or it can be downloaded from
+any standard repository but a normal api jar can be built just by doing ```gradle clean build``` or it'll be uploaded
+soon on a standard repository.